uwescience/git-intermediate/instructor-notes.md

 Usually it is safest to commit your changes before you switch between branches.
 But there are cases when you do not want to commit before switching: for example, you are in the middle of debugging on my_experiment but you want to fix a typo on master.
 Stashing can help in this situation.

 `git stash` puts away any uncommitted changes (either staged or unstaged).
 For those familiar with CS data structures, it is a stack -- last in, first out using `git stash` and `git stash pop`.

+Other useful commands:

+`git stash save debugging_stash` - naming the stash

+`git stash list` - listing all stashes

+`git stash apply stash@{n}` - retrieving the stash without removing it from the stack

 ![scope for git stash](https://www.atlassian.com/git/images/tutorials/getting-started/git-stash/01.svg)